Metastatic Breast Cancer

 My mother died from metastatic breast cancer in 2008.
 My friend Rachel died from it in 2012, and recently my friend Jody Schoger died, too, from this wretched disease.
 Too many others have died from mbc, too many, just too many.
 I have friends living with mets today; friends who are living lives filled with uncertainty and treatment that will be life long.
 Perhaps you are living with mets.

-Statistics say that today there are about 155,000 people living with metastatic breast cancer.
+Statistics say there are about 155,000 people living with metastatic breast cancer.
 Statistics also say 40,000+ people die of metastatic breast cancer each year.
 This number hasn’t fluctuated much of late despite the pink hoopla which seems to contradict this fact.
 We can’t quietly sweep these numbers away.
 We can’t neatly package them in pink.

 What else can you and I do?